alanqrwang/alanqrwang.github.io/_posts/2020-11-01---L1-Loss-and-Sparsity.md

 Why does using the L1 norm lead us to a sparse solution?
 I will provide an intuitive, graphical explanation.

-## Intuitive, Graphical Explanation
+## Intuitive, Graphical Explanation asdfasdfas
-In a graphical sense, the optimal $\theta$ which solves the contrained optimization problem in $(1)$ is the $\theta^*$ that has the smallest norm and that also intersects the subspace formed by the constraints.
-Or, put another way, the optimal $\theta^*$ is the minimum element in the intersection between the set of norms and the set of solutions of the constraints.
+In a graphical sense, the optimal $\theta$ which solves the contrained optimization problem in $(1)$ is the $$\theta^*$$ that has the smallest norm and that also intersects the subspace formed by the constraints.
+Or, put another way, the optimal $$\theta^*$$ is the minimum element in the intersection between the set of norms and the set of solutions of the constraints.
 ![sparsity_lp.png](/images/sparsity_lp.png)